TimLafosse/100DaysOfCode/log.md

 **Current todo**: Get a simple dropmine prototype working for Pyautogui OSRS bot by reading through and understanding example

 **Shelved misc todos**
-* understand where mtheod from numpy
+* understand where method from numpy comes from
 * upgrade dependencies
 * Research destructured syntax for adding default values to functions and ensure it is understood.
 * Finish reading [MDN docs on prototypes](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/getPrototypeOf)